Chile–Venezuela relations: History

 Both Chile and Venezuela share a common history in the fact that both nations were once part of the Spanish Empire.
 During the Spanish colonial period, Chile was then part of the Viceroyalty of Peru and administered from Lima while Venezuela was governed by the Viceroyalty of New Granada in Bogotá.
 In 1810, both Chile and Venezuela declared their independence from Spain with each nation obtaining independence in 1818 and 1830, respectively.
 Chilean liberator, Bernardo O'Higgins, while in exile in Peru was encouraged by Venezuelan liberator Simón Bolívar to join the nationalist effort there to free Peru from Spain.

 In 1858, Chile and Venezuela formally established diplomatic relations.
 In 1913, Chile established a resident diplomatic legation in Caracas while Venezuela followed suit in 1923 by establishing a diplomatic legation in Santiago.
 In 1829, Venezuelan humanist and diplomat, Andrés Bello, moved to Chile where he accepted a post in the Chilean Ministry of Foreign Affairs in Santiago.
 In Chile, Bello became a Senator and founded the University of Chile.
 Both nations claim Bello as their own and have featured him on the old 2,000 Venezuelan bolívar and the 20,000 Chilean peso notes.

 In 1973, Chile experienced a coup d'état against the government of President Salvador Allende by General Augusto Pinochet.
 As a result, approximately 24,000 Chileans sought asylum in Venezuela.
 Many Chilean refugees returned to Chile in the 1990s after democracy was restored in the country.

 In the early 21st century, relations between both nations have been close as both nations worked closely for deeper South American integration.
 In 1999, Hugo Chávez became President of Venezuela.
 In 2006, Michelle Bachelet was elected President of Chile.
 Both leaders maintained a close political relationship as both leaders were part of the "Pink tide" left-wing governments in Latin American democracies.
 Both countries were founding members of the now defunct Union of South American Nations.

 In 2013, Nicolás Maduro became President of Venezuela after the death of President Chávez.
 Since President Maduro's time in office, the Crisis in Venezuela have reached drastic levels and have contributed to the Venezuelan refugee crisis with over 200,000 Venezuelans immigrating and seeking asylum in Chile.
 As a result, in June 2019, Chile placed visa restrictions on Venezuelans entering the country.
 In response, Venezuela imposed visa restrictions on Chilean nationals visiting the country.
 In January 2019, as a result of the Venezuelan presidential crisis, the Chilean government recognized Juan Guaidó as acting President of Venezuela.
+In 2023, Chile reinstated a resident-ambassador in Caracas to Maduro's government.

+The following year, relations between the countries were strained after Ronald Ojeda, a former venezuelan soldier and political dissident, was murdered in Chile, and on 29 July 2024, Venezuela announced the expulsion of Chile's diplomats to Venezuela after the country refused to recognize Nicolás Maduro as the winner of the presidential elections.
+As a result, both nations have since closed their respective embassies.